Ron Pember: Mermaid Theatre residency

-In 1974, he co-wrote and composed a theatre musical entitled Jack the Ripper, based on the Whitechapel murders in London, which had a run in London's West End theatre.
+In 1974, he co-wrote and composed a theatre musical titled Jack the Ripper, based on the Whitechapel murders in London, which had a run in London's West End theatre.
 Its stage debut was at the Players' Theatre in Covent Garden in June 1974.
 It transferred to the Ambassadors Theatre in September 1974, and finished its run at the Cambridge Theatre in early 1975.
-The play was subsequently published with Samuel French, Ltd.
+The play was subsequently published by Samuel French, Ltd.

 In 1974, Pember performed with the Royal Shakespeare Company at Stratford-upon-Avon in a production of Twelfth Night.
 He appeared in the play Liza of Lambeth at the Shaftesbury Theatre in 1976.
-In 1978, a play Pember authored 1800 and Froze to Death was performed by the C.V.I.
+In 1978, a play authored by Pember, 1800 and Froze to Death, was performed by the C.V.I.
 Theatre Company in Coventry (he directed the production), and later in that year he acted in a production of The Cherry Orchard at the Riverside Studio Theatre in Hammersmith.

 From 1976 to 1984, Pember appeared in the television comedy series The Dick Emery Show and The Two Ronnies.
 In 1977, he appeared in a BBC television series dramatization of Nicholas Nickleby in the character of Mr. Sawley.

-He ended the decade by playing the character of Makins in the Jack the Ripper (which he had written a stage musical about earlier in the decade) Victorian murder-thriller cinema film Murder by Decree (1979).
-He also appeared in The Fall & Rise of Reginald Perrin, (series 2).
+He ended the decade by playing the character of Makins in the Victorian murder-thriller cinema film Murder by Decree, about the Jack the Ripper killings (1979).

-Pember played Belgian Resistance fighter and morse-code radio operator Alain Muny in the BBC's World War II drama Secret Army, from 1977 to 1979.
+Pember played Belgian Resistance fighter and morse-code radio operator Alain Muny in the BBC's Second World War drama Secret Army, from 1977 to 1979.